Guy Rivera, charged in the killing of NYPD Det. Jonathan...

 Guy Rivera, charged in the killing of NYPD Det.
 Jonathan Diller, appears in Queens Criminal Court on July 22.
 Credit: Ed Quinn

 Twenty-five police body camera videos recorded the day NYPD Det.
-Jonathan Diller of Massapequa Park was fatally shot earlier this year were among documents and other items which have been turned over to defense attorneys representing the man accused in his killing, officials disclosed Tuesday.
+Jonathan Diller was fatally shot earlier this year were among documents and other items which have been turned over to defense attorneys representing the man accused in his killing, officials disclosed Tuesday.

-In addition to the police videos, prosecutors said during a brief hearing in Queens State Supreme Court that they turned over about 1,000 pages of documents to the attorneys defending Guy Rivera, the 34 year-old accused of killing Diller, 31, during a street encounter on March 25.
+In addition to the police videos, prosecutors said during a brief hearing in Queens State Supreme Court that they turned over about 1,000 pages of documents to the attorneys defending Guy Rivera, the 34 year-old accused of killing Diller during a street encounter on March 25.

 Rivera appeared in the courtroom, as well as about 15 NYPD officers.

-Rivera, 34, of Queens, was indicted on charges of intentional murder, first degree murder of a police officer and other charges stemming from the shooting during a traffic stop in Far Rockaway.
+Rivera, of Woodside, Queens, was indicted on charges of intentional murder, first-degree murder of a police officer and other charges stemming from the shooting during a traffic stop in Far Rockaway.
 Police said a round fired by Rivera traveled under Diller’s protective vest and hit him in the abdomen.

-According to investigators, Diller of Massapequa Park, was on patrol when he and his partner spotted Rivera acting suspiciously as he sat in a Kia Soul.
+According to investigators, Diller, 31, of Massapequa Park, was on patrol when he and his partner spotted Rivera acting suspiciously as he sat in a Kia Soul.
 Diller approached the car because he suspected Rivera had a handgun in his sweatshirt and ordered him out the vehicle, police said.
-Rivera resisted and with the handgun fired at Diller, said police.
+Rivera resisted and fired at Diller, police said.

 "I’m shot," Diller could be heard saying on police body camera footage, officials said.

-Diller, 31, a three-year veteran of the force, died Monday night at Jamaica Hospital Medical Center after he was shot once in the torso in Far Rockaway, police said.
-Diller was the first NYPD officer killed in the line of duty since 2022.
+Diller, a three-year veteran of the force, was the first NYPD officer killed in the line of duty since 2022.

-Rivera, of Woodside, was charged with first- and second-degree murder, first- and second-degree attempted murder, four counts of second-degree criminal possession of a weapon and one count of third-degree criminal possession of a weapon in the killing in Diller's killing.
+Rivera was charged with first- and second-degree murder, first- and second-degree attempted murder, four counts of second-degree criminal possession of a weapon and one count of third-degree criminal possession of a weapon in Diller's killing.

 SUBSCRIBE